tomconroy/whippy/readme.md

 ### Usage

-Copy `_whippy.scss` to your project, declare variables and import:
+Copy `source/css/_whippy.scss` to your project, declare variables and import:

 ```scss
 $max-columns: 8;